Linn Area Credit Union’s response to COVID-19 (Coronavirus)

 Check back here to find the most current information as it relates to our efforts to protect our members, employees, and our community during this crisis.
 We continue to monitor the situation daily so that we can be agile in our response.
 If you are on social media, check our Facebook and Twitter pages as well for timely updates.

-Thank you for partnering with us to make sure that we, as a community, do our part to keep COVID-19 at bay.
+Thank you for partnering with us to make sure that we, as a community, do our part to slow the spread of COVID-19.
 Your health and the health of our employees and families is our greatest concern.